 Honey Sponge Cake

-- Beat eggs with sugar, until it’s three times in volume.
+- Preheat the oven to 350°F. Beat the eggs with the sugar until it triples in volume.

-- Add honey into the mixture and beat again to combine well together.
+- Add the honey and beat again to combine.

-- Into a small dish, combine lemon juice together with baking soda.
-Add Baking soda mixture into the egg mixture, fold in to combine.
+- In a small dish, combine the lemon juice with the baking soda.
+Add the baking soda mixture to the egg mixture and fold to combine.

-- Using a spatula, fold in flour by thirds; be very gentle with the dough, so you don't over mix it and lose the fluffiness.
+- Use a spatula and fold in the flour in thirds.
+Be very gentle with the batter, so you don't over mix it and lose the fluffiness.

-- Slice each sponge cake into two layers and apply some jam on one side of each layer.
+- Allow to slightly cool, then slice each cake into two layers and spread some jam on one side of each layer.

 Jam Layered Honey Cake Cream

-- To prepare the cream, beat softened cream cheese with powdered sugar.
+- To prepare the cake cream, beat the softened cream cheese with powdered sugar.

 - Beat until the mixture is smooth and has no lumps.
-Add whipping cream into the cream mixture, beat until the cream is firm.
+Add the whipping cream and beat until the cream is firm.